gitter-badger/maltretieren.github.com/_posts/2014-04-12-creating-this-site.md

 Jekyll on Github was fun.
 I disliked the provided

+# Editing
+First I found prose.io - an online GUI for editing content on GitHub accounts.
+I thought it would be cool to have this kind of functionality more integrated with my blog.
+So I introduced a Markdown editor and a JavaScript library it interact with the GitHub API.
+This was simple and I was now able to change the content of the posts and commit it back to GitHub.
+After GitHub rendering it is available for all people...

 # Forking
 I thought it is cool to have a zero effort fork process and get a clone of this blog with just one mouse click.
 Therefore I imported